anw-g01/blackjack/README.md

 ## How To Play
 1. Run the game by executing the `main.py` file.
 2. The game will prompt you to cash-in with a starting number of chips.
-3. Follow the on-screen instructions to play successive Blackjack rounds until you either lose all your chips or decide to cash out.
+3. Follow the on-screen instructions to place bets and hit or stand.play successive Blackjack rounds until you either lose all your chips or decide to cash out.
-4. Gameplay includes placing bets, hitting, and standing, as well as an in-depth end-game statistics display.
+4. Gameplay includes

 ## Game Rules
 1. Number cards (2-10) are worth their face value and face cards (J, Q, K) are all worth 10 points.